 If we look at the definition of the “freedom of establishment” in the Treaty refers to “setting-up of agencies, branches or subsidiaries of any Member State established in the territory of any Member State”.

 The core of the definition of establishment in the context of free movement therefore is setting up “agencies, branches or subsidiaries”.
 The Treaty does not refer to ‘establishment’ as occurring de facto from simply providing services into another member state.

-From a tax point of view if we look at the VAT Directive (Directive 2006/112/EC) it states that the place where a taxable person’s business is established is the place where the functions of the central administration are carried out.
+If we look at the VAT Directive (Directive 2006/112/EC) from a tax point of view, it states that the place where a taxable person’s business is established is the place where the functions of the central administration are carried out.
 Those functions relate to where essential decisions concerning general management are taken, where the registered office is and where management meets.
-This definition of establishment in the VAT Directive at its core relates to the quality/location of decisions and where the entity is registered.
+This definition of establishment in the VAT Directive at its core relates to the quality or location of decisions and where the entity is registered.

 But as we can see neither the Treaty definition nor the VAT Directive’s definition of establishment points to ‘establishment’ as occurring in a member state by simply selling products or services into that state.
 The implication would be that if Amazon sells one book to Romania from Luxembourg then it would now be ‘established’ in Romania too.